Tiago-Roxo/WASD/README.md

 where `$GT` is the groundtruth CSV (*val_orig.csv* of WASD) and `$PRED` is the predictions of your ASD model (usually it is called *val_res.csv*).
 The execution of `WASD_evaluation.py` requires the presence of `dataset_division.txt` (both files are in `eval` folder), for category division.
 The output is the mAP for the 5 WASD categories.

+## Training Models on WASD

+To train in WASD we refer to the implementation of one of our models: [BIAS](https://github.com/Tiago-Roxo/BIAS/tree/main/BIAS).

 ## Cite

 ```bibtex